 His backpacking articles have appeared in numerous national publications, and he is the author of more than a dozen hiking trail guidebooks, including The Ozark Highlands Trail Guide, Buffalo River Hiking Trails, Arkansas Hiking Trails (which President Bill Clinton wrote the foreword to), and the Ouachita Trail Guide.
 His newest guidebooks include the Arkansas Waterfalls Guidebook, which details more than 200 great waterfalls all over the state (published with color photos of each falls); and Arkansas Nature Lover's Guidebook, which details 101 great scenic locations all over the state.
 Tim's wife, Pam, wrote a hiking trail guidebook of her own - along with their daughter, Amber - called Arkansas Dayhikes for Kids and Families, and details easy trails statewide.
 These books, which have already sold over 100,000 copies nationwide, have contributed to the substantial increase in out-of-state users of the Arkansas' trails system.
 He received over 10,000 letters and phone calls from just one article alone!

-Sevventeen collections of Tim's wilderness photographs have been published as coffee table picture books - Arkansas Portfolio: Twenty Years of Wilderness Photography (1994), Wilderness Reflections: An Intimate Look at Wild Places in America (1996), Buffalo River Wilderness (with watercolors by William McNamara, 1998), Arkansas Spring: Dogwoods, Waterfalls and Wildflowers (2000), Arkansas Wilderness: My Favorite Photos from the Natural State (2002), Arkansas Portfolio II: Spectacular New Images from The Natural State (2005), Buffalo River Dreams (2006), Arkansas Waterfalls: Scenic Icons of the Natural State (2007), Arkansas Landscapes (2008), Arkansas Wildlife (2009), Arkansas Autumn (2010), Arkansas Portfolio III (2011), Arkansas Landscapes II (2012), Buffalo River Beauty (2013), Arkansas Nightscapes (2014), A Rare Quality Of Light (2015), and Tim's newest picture book, Arkansas In My Own Backyard (2016).
+Eightteen collections of Tim's wilderness photographs have been published as coffee table picture books - Arkansas Portfolio: Twenty Years of Wilderness Photography (1994), Wilderness Reflections: An Intimate Look at Wild Places in America (1996), Buffalo River Wilderness (with watercolors by William McNamara, 1998), Arkansas Spring: Dogwoods, Waterfalls and Wildflowers (2000), Arkansas Wilderness: My Favorite Photos from the Natural State (2002), Arkansas Portfolio II: Spectacular New Images from The Natural State (2005), Buffalo River Dreams (2006), Arkansas Waterfalls: Scenic Icons of the Natural State (2007), Arkansas Landscapes (2008), Arkansas Wildlife (2009), Arkansas Autumn (2010), Arkansas Portfolio III (2011), Arkansas Landscapes II (2012), Buffalo River Beauty (2013), Arkansas Nightscapes (2014), A Rare Quality Of Light (2015), Arkansas In My Own Backyard (2016), and Tim's newest picture book, Arkansas Beauty (2017).
 Tim is hard at work on several new Arkansas picture books that will be published in the coming years.

 Tim has been writing his popular online Cloudland Cabin Journal since 1998.
 In more than 3,000 pages so far he details life in the wilderness, and has readers from all over the world that check in daily to see what he is up to.
 You can read about the adventures that go into creating his many publications, and see hundreds of great photos too.
 The entire first year of the Journal is available as a hardcover book - Cloudland Journal ~ Book One.